rossellafemia/ITS-ICT_BigData/labs/03-HFDS_file_upload_using_browser/README.md

-# HFDS file upload using Ambari
+# HFDS file upload using browser

 This lab references hosts, users, paths and other details that belong to the [Vagrant-provisioned 3 nodes Hadoop cluster](../01-Provision_the_environment/Vagrant/README.md).